- What Is?

 In Type 1 diabetes the pancreas can do longer release insulin.
 This is important because insulin is needed to move sugar (glucose) out of the blood and into muscle, brain, and other target cells where it is used for energy.
 The high blood sugar that results can lead to a number of complications such as kidney, nerve, and eye damage, as well as cardiovascular disease.
 Moreover, cells are not receiving the glucose they need for healthy functioning.
 The loss of insulin secretion is typically caused by auto-immune destruction of the insulin-producing islet beta cells in the pancreas.
 Because people with type 1 diabetes can no longer produce their own insulin, they must inject insulin.
 Keeping blood sugar steady, by matching carbohydrate intake with the appropriate insulin dose, can prevent long-term complications of type 1 diabetes.
 Type 1 diabetes cannot be cured, but it may be managed.

-Why are following the guidelines of a type 1 diabetes diet plan important?
+What are the type 1 diabetes diet plan restrictions and guidelines?

 While there are no absolute diet restrictions in type 1 diabetes, healthier food choices can make control a lot easier.
 For example, meal timing is very important for people with type 1 diabetes.
 Meals must match insulin doses.